khandelwal2409/QuickServe-UI/issues.md

-Issue: Not able to push the code to repository
+Issue 1# : Not able to push the code to repository

 what was done earlier:
 created a new github account